-Strategic Issue: Manage resources to ensure our facilities, apparatus and planning keep pace with current and projected changes in the community; ensuring efficient, well-placed facilities are located to meet the service demand.

-Goal: Provide enough stations and apparatus strategically located throughout the District to meet 8-minute response one mile from a station to all areas of high growth, population, and commercial areas in the District.
-As well as provide and maintain efficient and effective apparatus and equipment to safely carry out the mission of the Department.
+Strategic Issue: Manage resources to ensure our staffing, facilities, apparatus, and planning keep pace with current and projected changes in the community; ensuring efficient, well-placed facilities are located to meet the service demand and community response expectations.
+Goal: Provide enough stations and apparatus strategically located throughout the District to meet 8-minute response one mile from a station to all areas of high growth, population and commercial areas in the District as well as provide and maintain efficient and effective apparatus and equipment to safely carry out the mission of the department.